-Parrots are intelligent birds that are skilled at learning tricks and playing games.
-If you want to broaden your parrot’s range of skills, you can do so with training sessions.
-As long as you’re consistent and reward your parrot, it will retain the knowledge required to perform the tricks.
+If you want to broaden a parrot’s range of skills, this can be achieved with training.
+If you’re consistent and reward the parrot, it’ll retain the knowledge required to perform tricks.

 Parrots are skilled at picking up basic and advanced tricks.
 Just decide on the right tricks and consider these factors before you get started: